conchyliculture/wikipoff-tools/README.md

 # WikipOff-tools

 ## About
-This set of tools are required to build [Wikipedia](https://www.wikipedia.org/) databases for use with [WikipOff](https://github.com/conchyliculture/wikipoff) Android App
+This set of tools are required to build [Wikimedia](https://www.wikimedia.org/) databases for use with [WikipOff](https://github.com/conchyliculture/wikipoff) Android App.

 ## Getting Started

 0. You need python-dev libs to compile pylzma
-1. `make.sh` and follow instructions
+1. `python convert.py` and follow instructions
-2. `adb push wiki.sqlite /mnt/sdcard/fr.renzo.wikipoff/databases/
+2. `adb push wiki.sqlite /mnt/sdcard/fr.renzo.wikipoff/databases/` or your other storage (see [Wikipoff README](https://github.com/conchyliculture/wikipoff/blob/master/README.md))

+## Convert.py

+Use this script its purpose is to make you life easier:
+`python convert.py` and follow instructions

 ## WikiExtractor.py

 I've originally snatched this script from [Here](http://medialab.di.unipi.it/wiki/Wikipedia_Extractor).
+It's been VERY HEAVILY refactored for my needs.
-Its purpose is to take a Wikipedia XML dump file and convert it to a sqlite database file.
+Its purpose is to take a Wikimedia XML dump file and convert it to a sqlite database file.
 It will:
 * Loop over each article and redirect page
 * Convert the wikicode to HTML (with the help of lib/wiki<lang>.py files)